Bong Kalo

-Bong Kalo (born 18 January 1997) is a Ni-Vanuatu footballer who plays as a midfielder.
+Bong Kalo (born 18 January 1997) is a Ni-Vanuatu footballer who plays as a midfielder for Port Vila Premier League club, ABM Galaxy, and the Vanuatu national football team.

 Early career

 Kalo was born in the Port Vila suburb of Fresh Water 5.
 He started playing at Wan Smol Bag Futsal court.
 When he was 12 he joined Teouma Academy, the national football academy of Vanuatu.

 Club career

 Tafea

 Kalo joined Tafea in 2012.
 From the beginning he was an important member of the team winning several trophies with the club.
 He featured in the OFC Champions League twice, in 2014 and 2015.
 He played 6 matches in the Champions League in which he scored one goal, a penalty kick in a 3–1 loss to AS Magenta from New Caledonia.

 Ascona

 After Kalo played well at the 2017 FIFA U-20 World Cup he was linked with several European pro-clubs.
 In August 2017 he went on trial with Spanish outfit CD Leganés.
 He impressed because Leganés decided to offer him a longer stay at the club but it was an offer without a contract.
-After Kalo had also been linked with clubs in Italy, Switzerland (FC Lugano), Germany (Borussia Dortmund) and New Zealand (Wellington Phoenix), he signed a contract with the amateur club FC Ascona in the Swiss 2.
+After Kalo had also been linked with clubs in Italy, Switzerland (Lugano), Germany (Borussia Dortmund) and New Zealand (Wellington Phoenix), he signed a contract with the amateur club FC Ascona in the Swiss 2.
 Liga Interregional.